groundbird/sound_logger/README.md

 ## Logging program
 - `sound_logger.py`
 The main program of logging. \
-It runs by crontab in momo-pi. \
+It runs by crontab in ringo-pi. \
 `00 * * * * python3 /home/gb/logger/sound_logger/sound_logger.py >>/home/gb/logger/sound_logger/sound_logger.log` \

 the data is compressed by `xz` by using `bdata_xz_compress.py` \